 Automated flows are started by an event on your data.
 For example when you create or update a list item in SharePoint your flow will start.
 This is the most common type of trigger used by most of the connectors.

-Avatar for Pieter Veenstra
+Avatar of Pieter Veenstra

-2 thoughts on “Microsoft Flow – Types of flows”
+2 thoughts on “Microsoft Flow – Types of flows

 Leave a Reply